-When combined with a RGEA/B/D log, this data set contains all of the decoded satellite information necessary to compute the solution: satellite coordinates (ECEF WGS84), satellite clock correction, ionospheric corrections (from broadcast model), tropospheric corrections (Hopfield model), decoded differential correction used and range weight standard deviation.
+When combined with a RGEA/B/D log, this data set contains all of the decoded satellite information necessary to compute the solution: satellite coordinates (ECEF WGS84), satellite clock correction, ionospheric corrections (see the IONOMODEL command on Page 105), tropospheric corrections (Hopfield model), decoded differential correction used and range weight standard deviation.
 The corrections are to be added to the pseudoranges.
 Only those satellites that are healthy are reported here.
-Also see Figure D-2, Page 185.
+Also see Figure D-2, Page 187.